asnassif/Digital-Wealth-Manager/README.md

 The advantages of this App over real Wealth Manager are mainly:
 `availability 24/7`,
-` allow the user to build her/his own investment strategy` `Comparatively lower advisory fees`
+` allow the user to build her/his own investment strategy`, `Comparatively lower advisory fees`

 ## Data Source: